dustinpfister/blog_posts/_posts/threejs-buffer-geometry-index.md

 ### Source Code is up on Github

 The examples that I write about in this post can also [be found on my Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-index).
+This is also where I park the source code exmaples that I have made for my [other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers Matter